sergio-gutierrez/Sergio-G/DBP/README.md

 # DBP

-BBP is time/day/week planner web application with the purpsose of helping those (msyself included) manage their time more efficiently
+BBP is time/day/weekly task planner application with the purpsose of helping those (msyself included) manage their time more efficiently

 ## Use Cases/Functionality:
 ```